Emergency Lighting Fixtures – What you need to know in 5 minutes

 What is the difference between maintained and non-maintained emergency lighting fixtures?

-In short words, the synonym “maintained” means the emergency lighting fixture is always On; this is regardless of the power exists or cut-off.
+In short words, the synonym “maintained” means the emergency lighting fixture is always on; this is regardless of whether power exists or is cut off.

 But take care you shall differentiate between the availability of power and the switching.